enochxu/35LProject/README.md

 After meeting above, run the following command in the terminal:
 ### `brew tap mongodb/brew`
 ### `brew install mongodb-community@5.0`

+To start the mongoDB service, run the following in terminal:
+### `brew services start mongodb-community@5.0`

+To stop the mongoDB service, run the following in terminal:
+### `brew services stop mongodb-community@5.0`

 source: `https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#std-label-osx-prereq`